ArcadeCity/arcade-v5/README.md

 **Soon:** The Arcade, an open peer-to-peer services ecosystem on Bitcoin.

+See [Bitcoinizing Arcade City](docs/bitcoinizing.md) for current thoughts on Bitcoin/Lightning architecture.

 ## Why

 Transportation, deliveries, housing, food, finance, energy, infrastructure, governance: all can and should be provided peer-to-peer with no government involvement.